 The EXCLUSIVE consumption policy for a rule class created for a simple event structure implies that, at most, one rule is executed for any event instance passed to the dbms_rlmgr.process_rules procedure.
-If the event matches more than one rule, the rule that is chosen for execution is determined using the ordering property of the rule class (see Section 3.3 that describes ordering).
-The rule class created for a primitive event structure can be configured with the EXCLUSIVE event consumption policy using the following XML properties document (as the rlcls_prop argument to the dbms_rlmgr.create_rule_class procedure).
+If the event matches more than one rule, the rule that is chosen for execution is determined using the ordering property of the rule class (see Section 3.2 that describes ordering).
+You can configure the rule class created for a primitive event structure with the EXCLUSIVE event consumption policy using the following XML properties document (as the rlcls_prop argument to the dbms_rlmgr.create_rule_class procedure).